ptbailey/Emotion-Recognition/README.md

 ### Project Definition:
 Classifying a person’s emotion, from a list of 7 emotions, using their facial expression.
-Downloaded face images [Kaggle Dataset](https://www.kaggle.com/c/facial-keypoints-detector) that came as a csv file with grayscale images converted into binary.
+Downloaded face images [Kaggle Dataset](https://www.kaggle.com/c/facial-keypoints-detector) that came as a csv file with grayscale images converted into binary, and used Haar Cascade Frontal Face code to detect faces in live video feed.

 **Emotions:**
 - anger